-Of the incentive management fee totals for the years ended December 31, 2016, 2015 and 2014, zero, \$11,061 and \$9,972,822, respectively, were incentive management fees based on income and zero, \$(3,200,520) and \$17,533,209, respectively, were incentive management fees based on gains.
+Of the incentive management fee totals (net of the incentive management fee waiver) for the years ended December 31, 2017, 2016 and 2015, zero, zero and \$11,061, respectively, were incentive management fees based on income.
+As previously disclosed, the Advisor, in consultation with the Company's Board of Directors, has agreed to waive incentive fees based on income through December 31, 2018 (See Note 3 to the consolidated financial statements).
+For the years ended December 31, 2017, 2016, and 2015, zero, zero and \$(3,200,520), respectively, were incentive management fees based on gains.
 In accordance with GAAP, a hypothetical liquidation is performed each quarter end resulting in an additional accrual of incentive management fees based on gains if the amount is positive, or a reduction of the expense if the amount is negative.
-It should be noted, however, that a fee so calculated and accrued is not due and payable, if at all, until the end of each measurement period, or every June 30.
+It should be noted, however, that a fee so calculated and accrued is not due or payable, if at all, until the end of each measurement period, or every June 30.